deadsnakes/python3.5/Doc/library/importlib.rst

     .. method:: path_stats(path)

-        Optional abstract method which returns a :class:`dict` containing metadata about the specifed path.
+        Optional abstract method which returns a :class:`dict` containing metadata about the specified path.
 Supported dictionary keys are:

         - ``'mtime'`` (mandatory): an integer or floating-point number representing the modification time of the source code;